JonyEpsilon/gorilla-repl.org/start.md

 plug in new ways of viewing values.
 If your favourite library doesn't have the viewers for the data that you want, then file a feature request, or even better write some code and contribute it!

+A feature worth mentioning here is value-copy-and-paste.
+Although Gorilla shows some values (like graphs, tables) with fancy formatting, the underlying Clojure value is always there to be used.
+If you alt-click on any output in Gorilla it will give you the readable Clojure value to work with (if it exists).

 ### Editor commands

 Before we can go much further we will need to introduce *editor commands*.
+You don't need them right now, but you can see all of the editor commands by hitting `ctrl+g` twice in succession (`alt-g` on Windows and Linux, see below), or clicking on the feint menu icon in the top right hand corner of the Gorilla window.
+Hopefully they are all self-explanatory, or at least you can figure them out easily enough.

-Editor commands are usually a sequence of two keypresses.
+You'll probably want to use keyboard shortcuts to issue the editor commands if you use Gorilla much: they are usually a sequence of two keypresses.
 On Windows these are of the form `alt+a alt+b` and on other platforms they are of the form `ctrl+a ctrl+b`.
-This document writes them in the format suitable for Mac - if you're on Windows replace the `ctrl`s with `alt`s.
+This document writes them in the format suitable for Mac - if you're on Windows/Linux replace the `ctrl`s with `alt`s.

-You don't need them right now, but you can see all of the editor commands by hovering over the feint question mark in the top right hand corner of the
+An attempt
-Gorilla window.
-Hopefully they are all self-explanatory, or at least you can figure them out easily enough.
-An attempt has been made to make sure the commands work across popular browsers and operating systems (which is not as easy as you might think).
+has been made to make sure the commands work across popular browsers and operating systems (which is not as easy as you might think).
 The one exception is the autocomplete command which doesn't work on Firefox on the Mac, as it steals `ctrl+space` for its own use, [somewhat controversially](https://bugzilla.mozilla.org/show_bug.cgi?id=435164).